Documentation

 [] Feedz.io

-Currently, we support five options for Nuget server, you can select 1 or more:
+Currently, we support four options for Nuget server; you can select 1 or more:

 1. Azure DevOps